openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 Plugin cartridges are TBD, but they may be injected during the prepare step or bind mounted into the gear after launch.

-In order to deliver security updates to cartridges, the operator must be able to regenerate docker images and then trigger builds in affected gears.
+In order to deliver security updates to cartridges, the operator must be able to rebuild (docker build) docker images and then trigger application builds for affected applications to create a new deployable images for those applications.
 This is a long running operation and may also involve skipping failed builds and notifying affected users.
-Cartridge authors may need to provide additional functionality to allow incremental layer creation - reusing downloaded dependencies and generated files from a previous image - in order to ensure security updates do not break user applications unintentionally.
+In order to optimize the rebuild process and exert control over application dependencies that may have been previously downloaded, cartridge authors can provide additional functionality to allow incremental layer creation - reusing downloaded dependencies and generated files from a previous image.
+See "incremental builds" for more details.

 Docker images live in a registry backed by some persistent storage.
 OpenShift requires a registry solution that allows both public and private images.
 Public images would be where shared